koenrane/KR-new-site/content/design.md

 ### Videos
 Unlike the image case, I'm not yet happy with my video compression.
 Among modern formats, there appear to be two serious contenders: h265 MP4 ("HEVC") and WEBM (via the VP9 codec).
 [Reportedly,](https://bitmovin.com/blog/vp9-vs-hevc-h265/) HEVC has better compression than VP9 WEBM.
 In practice, I haven't figured out how to make that happen, and my HEVC MP4s remain several times larger than my WEBMs at similar visual quality.

 Under my current compression pipeline, WEBM videos are hilariously well-compressed (if I remember correctly, about 10x over GIF and 4x over HEVC).
-However, there is one small problem which is actually big: while [Safari technically "supports" WEBM](https://caniuse.com/webm), _Safari refuses to autoplay & loop WEBMs_.[^safari] [^safari]: Safari _does_ support HEVC-encoded mp4s, but only if they are tagged with `hvc1` and not `hev1`.
+However, there is one small problem which is actually big: while [Safari technically "supports" WEBM](https://caniuse.com/webm), _Safari refuses to autoplay & loop WEBMs_.[^safari]

+[^safari]: Safari _does_ support HEVC-encoded mp4s, but only if they are tagged with `hvc1` and not `hev1`.
+To autoplay these mp4s, I had to include the `src=` attribute in the `video` tag.

 The problem gets worse because - although Safari will autoplay & loop HEVC, Safari _refuses to render transparency_.
 Therefore, for the looping video of the pond (which requires transparency), the only compatible choice is a stupid GIF which takes up 561KB instead of 58KB.
 That asset shows up on every page, so that stings a bit.
 Inline videos don't have to be transparent, so I'm free to use HEVC for most video assets.